alibaba/BladeDISC/docs/design/shape_constraint_ir.md

 ## Semantics of the definition of operation

-- The inputs and outputs of an element op of mhlo dialect should have same shape
+- The inputs and outputs of an elementwise op of mhlo dialect should have same shape
 - The input and output of a mhlo.dynamic_reshape op should have same number of elements
 - The inputs and output of a mhlo.concat op should have same dim size for each non-concat dim
 - and many others ...